Maiku3/GalleryGaze/README.md

 ## Demo Video:
 Here is a demo of the website: [https://youtu.be/1O0RyE4KtGs](https://youtu.be/1O0RyE4KtGs)

-## How to setup and run the application:
+## How to set up and run the application:
 ### To be able to run this locally, you will need to already have MongoDB set up.
-1. Download all the modules with the command:
+1. Download all the modules:
 ```
 npm install
 ```